 If journalist/media is charged and must pay to someone for the harm done, there must be proven guilty.
 Another question we are obliged to answer is – how credible are those who decide on the existence of this guilt?
 Various affairs diminish confidence in the Montenegrin justice system.

 All of this, of course, doesn’t mean that journalists and the media should have unlimited freedom and publish unverified or untrue information.
 As stated in the Code of Ethics, respect for ethical norms is not only a duty but also a journalist’s interest.
 The facts are inviolable and the incomplete and incorrect information must be supplemented or corrected.

 However, this shouldn’t be forgotten: Journalists must be critical observers of “those in leather armchairs.”
 Unfortunately, many who didn’t accept to be “microphone holders” are no longer engaged in journalism.
 One of them is Marina G.

 Dragana Zaric, journalist

-The text was created within the project “Monitoring for better media” implemented by the Trade Union of Media of Montenegro within the framework of a major project “Judicial Reform: Upgrading CSO’s capacities to contribute to the integrity of judiciary” financed by the European Union, and implemented by the Center for Monitoring and Research (CeMi) in partnership with the NGO Center for Democracy and Human Rights (CEDEM) and the Network for the Affirmation of European Integration Processes (MAEIP).
+The text was created within the project “Monitoring for free media” implemented by the Trade Union of Media of Montenegro within the framework of a major project “Judicial Reform: Upgrading CSO’s capacities to contribute to the integrity of judiciary” financed by the European Union, and implemented by the Center for Monitoring and Research (CeMi) in partnership with the NGO Center for Democracy and Human Rights (CEDEM) and the Network for the Affirmation of European Integration Processes (MAEIP).